 Authenticity and Integrity: The churchyard and its monuments are generally well preserved and it is still an active community church.
-Some of the tomb monuments are overgrown.
+Very few of the tomb monuments are neglected or overgrown.
 The site is authentic in character and views.
-The boundaries to the churchyard are/somewhat overgrown.
+The boundaries to the churchyard are however somewhat overgrown.

 Setting: The churchyard lies to the south-east of the church and frames the south side.
-It is partially enclosed to the east and north by parkland fencing and to the west by barns and by a mature hedgebank and lych gate.
+It is partially enclosed to the east and north by parkland fencing and to the west by buildings and by a mature hedgebank and lych gate.
 The whole is enclosed by the landscaped parkland.